DArcMattr/_normalize.scss/README.md

 I intend `_normalize.scss` to be used as a declaration of many default styles that I use in Ayn Rand Institute web projects, and for working around many browser quirks.
-It has been adapted for use as an `@import` into a site's stylesheet, and compiled in using [Compass](http://compass-style.org).
+It has been adapted for use as an `@import` into a site's stylesheet, and compiled in using [Compass][].
 A standalone version is generated for sites where the entirety of the source markup is out of my hands.
+The project also requires use of Compass, but is not making much use of it yet.

 ### From Nicholas Gallagher (necolas):

-Normalize.css is intended to be used as an alternative to CSS resets.
+`Normalize.css` is intended to be used as an alternative to CSS resets.

 It's suggested that you read the `normalize.css` file and consider customising it to meet your needs.
 Alternatively, include the file in your project and